alexfernandez/alexfernandez.github.io/index.md

 I am a developer (little) known on Twitter as [pinchito](https://twitter.com/pinchito), and <a href="https://github.com/alexfernandez" aria-label="Follow @alexfernandez on GitHub">@alexfernandez on GitHub</a>.

-🧑<200d>💻 Here on my blog I like to write about my job in software engineering.
+🧑‍💻 Here on my blog I like to write about my job in software engineering.
-⚛️There are also some articles related to Physics.
+⚛️ There are also some articles related to Physics.
 🗣️ I also write about other things I'm interested in, like linguistics or event organization.

-🇪 🇸Some articles are in Spanish.
+🇪🇸 Some articles are in Spanish.
-🇮 🇪 The rrest in English.
+🇮🇪 The rest are in English.

 ## Posts